Bounded solutions for non-parametric mean curvature problems with nonlinear terms: The non-autonomous case with a general nonlinearity

 \section{The non-autonomous case with a general nonlinearity}

 This section is devoted to the study of the Dirichlet problem associated with the mean curvature equation in presence of a general, possibly singular, nonlinearity depending on $u$, i.e. we consider

 for a positive $f$ belonging to $L^N(\Omega)$.
-The case of a merely nonnegative $f$ may also be faced but it implies some more technical arguments and it will be discussed in Section \ref{sec:fnonnegative} below.
+The case of a merely nonnegative $f$ may also be faced but it requires some more technical arguments and it will be discussed in Section \ref{sec:fnonnegative} below.

 The function $h:[0,\infty)\mapsto [0,\infty]$ is continuous, finite outside the origin, such that

 For later purposes we denote by

 observe that $h_k(\infty)$ converges to $h(\infty)$ as $k\to \infty$.